TGAC/FlowFI/README.md

 FlowFI allows for a subset of features (e.g. imaging vs specific red, violet or blue features) to be analysed, allowing for results to be iteratively refined based on the subset of interest.

 ## Installation
-To install FlowFI in Python 3.10 or above, download the repository and navigate to the FlowFI directory.
+To install FlowFI in Python 3.10, download the repository and navigate to the FlowFI directory.
 Then use the following command in your command line:

 ```
 pip install -r requirements.txt